By handing over Zakat to Baznas, President Jokowi hopes it will be distributed on time - ExBulletin

 The President said that giving zakat is the obligation of every Muslim.
 By giving zakat, Muslims express their gratitude and gratitude for all the blessings bestowed by Allah SWT.

-“By giving zakat, we strengthen the foundations of faith, help the needy, purify our souls from greed and increase inner peace,” the president said.
+“By giving zakat, we strengthen the foundations of faith, help the needy, purify the soul from greed and increase inner peace,” the president said.

 The President also called on all Muslims to be grateful for the gift of Allah SWT which provided health and the opportunity to once again celebrate the month of Ramadan.
 The President ordered all Muslims in the country to take advantage of the month of Ramadan by increasing their piety and increasing good practices, including spending, giving alms and giving zakat.